DefectiveVortex/MCMMORewards/README.md

-# McMMOLevelRewards
+# McMMORewards

-McMMOLevelRewards is a lightweight Minecraft plugin that allows server administrators to configure rewards (console commands) that are executed when a player reaches a specific level in an mcMMO skill.
+McMMORewards is a lightweight Minecraft plugin that allows server administrators to configure rewards (console commands) that are executed when a player reaches a specific level in an mcMMO skill.

 ## Features